jboss-developer/jboss-eap-quickstarts/ejb-throws-exception/README.md

 What is it?
 -----------

-This example extends This example demonstrates the deployment of an EAR artifact.
-The EAR contains: *JSF 2.0* WAR and an *EJB 3.1* JAR.
+This example extends ejb-in-ear example, adding a custom exception that the EJB may throw which the client web application can catch and display in a nice format.
+The EAR contains: *JSF 2.0* WAR, an *EJB 3.1* JAR and a client library jar containg classes that both the WAR and EJB JAR use.

 The example is composed of three maven projects, each with a shared parent.
 The projects are as follows: